 Another problem is that, as several Quaker writers have suggested, even voluntary simplicity is not enough.
-The global environmental crisis requires us confront the institutions that constrain us to live in ways that are wasteful and destructive.
-Sustainable living, we are told, includes participating in grassroots initatives that support viable alternatives, while drawing support away from systems that are driving us all to destruction.
-In the process we form alliances with such "sustainability" movements as:
+The global environmental crisis requires us to confront the institutions that constrain us to live in ways that are wasteful and destructive.
+Sustainable living, we are told, includes participating in grassroots initiatives that support viable alternatives, while drawing support away from systems that are driving us all to destruction.
+In the process we form alliances with such “sustainability” movements as:

 - Simple-living support groups and anti-globalism campaigns.